kevinbeirne1/CS50W-Projects/README.md

 -  Repeating for each of the requirements

 Working from the Outside-In TDD was really beneficial for me.
 I had initially started this project prior to reading the TDD above and was essentially trying an inside-out approach.
 I started by generating my models, and then writing tests for the code I'd already written.
 This led to me massively overengineering my models and making them more complicated than they needed to be.
 See [code_example-TDD-vs-non_TDD.md](https://github.com/kevinbeirne1/CS50W-Projects/blob/Project_4-Network/code_example-TDD-vs-non_TDD.md) for an example of this.

+### Deployment History
+Initial versions of the live website used this template to deploy the project to a Digital Ocean droplet using the ansible playbook in `deploy/`.
+Later versions have been moved to heroku to take advantage of their free developer tier.

 ### Things to work on?
 - At this poing I do not use any mocks in my testing